mikegratton/LetsTalk/README.md

 ```cpp
 auto motionSession = motionServer.getPendingSession();
 ```
 This takes an optional wait time if you want to have a blocking wait for sessions.
-Like the server object, this is a lightweight object that may be copied cheaply.
+You may also attach a `ReactorServer` instance to a `Waitset` to wait on multiple servers in one thread in a `select()` like manner.
+Like the server object, the session is a lightweight object that may be copied cheaply.
 Copies all refer to the same logical session.
 The session object provides accessors for the request data
 ```cpp
 RequestType const& request = motionSession.request();
 ```